Laguna Concepción

 Conservation And Sustainability

-Conservation of Laguna Concepción is challenged by agricultural expansion, forest clearance for soy and cattle, uncontrolled fires, and alterations to the hydrology of inflowing streams.
-Climate change is altering rainfall patterns and raising concerns about more frequent droughts that could dry the lagoon and eliminate waterbird habitat.
+Conservation of Laguna Concepción faces severe challenges from agricultural expansion, deforestation of its watershed by Mennonite colonies and other settlers, drainage channel construction, and uncontrolled fires.
+The lagoon has experienced complete or near-complete desiccation, most notably in 2003–2007 and again in 2021, as diversions of inflowing streams cut off its water supply.
+[1] Climate change is altering rainfall patterns and raising concerns about more frequent droughts that could permanently eliminate waterbird habitat.
 Management actions focus on ecological monitoring of bird populations and water quality, fire prevention, community outreach, and efforts to regulate land use in the broader watershed.
-Partnerships with Ramsar, international conservation organizations, and local Chiquitano communities support these initiatives.
-Sustainable ecotourism anchored in the Chiquitos mission circuit provides economic incentives for conservation.
 Protecting the lagoon requires coordinated watershed management at a scale far larger than the refuge itself, extending into surrounding ranches and farms.